Ranch and Family History

 Ranching with Daughter

 Karin Carswell Guest, the youngest daughter of Curly and Gale, returned home in 1992 with a business degree from the University of Denver and joined the family business.
 In 1995, with the help of her father, Karin developed a grass-finished beef program with their herd of 400 head of Brangus cattle.
 Karin and her father shared many outrageous cattle-working duties including calf rescues, cow chases and bull wrestling.
 Curly promises to one day write a book detailing these cow tales, titling it, ‘Ranching with Daughter’.
-Karin and her brother David were responsible for day to day operations on the ranch for almost 20 years until 2011, when Karin and her husband Jeff took over the ranch.
+Karin worked for her parents for almost 20 years until 2011, when she and her husband Jeff took over ranch operations completely.

 Hurricane Iniki—1992 and beyond

 Jeff and Karin married three years later in 1995.
 They have three children that grew up on the ranch and share in the family’s love for the outdoors and beauty of the ranch.
-Jeff and Karin are responsible for the expansion of 4×4 tours on the ranch and creating an events center with the renovation of an old saddle barn, creating a venue for local events and weddings.
-Karin presently oversees all areas of the ranch with a team of 75 part-time and full-time managers and employees.
-Jeff continues his career in the construction business, including consulting on various projects for the ranch.
+Karin presently oversees the ranch with her father’s wise expertise, as Jeff continues his career in construction while still consulting on all ranch matters.